gusgard/react-native-swiper-flatlist/README.md

 Version 2.x was re-implemented using React Hooks so it only works with version 0.59 or above

-Version 3.x was re-implemented using Typescript
+Version 3.x was re-implemented using Typescript and it works with react-native-web

 | react-native-swiper-flatlist | react-native | Detox tests                                                                                                                                                                     |
 | ---------------------------- | ------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |